AFloppaGodYT/Roblox-to-Polytoria-Clothes-Converter/README.md

 note to polytoria devs: you can use this however you like just make sure to credit me if possible

 guide:
-put a png named "input" of either roblox pants or roblox shirt, run the respective script, output file is your converted version,
+extract roblox shirt or pants (id recommend this site for that: https://thecsdev.com/tool/roblox-tools/) put a png named "input" of either roblox pants or roblox shirt, run the respective script, output file is your converted version,